hyperledger/indy-hipe/text/feature-discovery/README.md

 it supports a protocol for various reasons, including: the trust that it imputes to the other party based on cumulative interactions so far, whether it's in the middle of upgrading a plugin, whether it's currently under high load, and so forth.
-And responses to an `agprot` request are not guaranteed to be true forever; agents can be upgraded or downgraded, although they probably won't churn in their protocol support from moment to moment.
+And responses to a `feature-discovery` request are not guaranteed to be true forever; agents can be upgraded or downgraded, although they probably won't churn in their protocol support from moment to moment.

 ### Privacy Considerations

-Because the regex in a `request` message can be very inclusive, the `agprot` protocol could be used to mine information suitable for agent fingerprinting, in much the same way that browser fingerprinting works.
+Because the regex in a `request` message can be very inclusive, the `feature-discovery` protocol could be used to mine information suitable for agent fingerprinting, in much the same way that browser fingerprinting works.
 This is antithetical to the ethos of our ecosystem, and represents bad behavior.
-Agents should use `agprot` to answer legitimate questions, and not to build detailed profiles of one another.
+Agents should use `feature-discovery` to answer legitimate questions, and not to build detailed profiles of one another.
 However, fingerprinting may be attempted anyway.